AlexandrosMo/Go-First-Project/README.md

 This is my first project in Go Language.

-i will keep it update it and keep it up so i can see my progress in this new adventure.
+i will keep update it and keep it up so i can see my progress in this new adventure.

 lets see.